Magnificent Greek Castles

 Situated on a hill overlooking the city of Kalamata and the surrounding landscape, Kalamata Castle offers breathtaking panoramic views from the top of the castle walls.
 On a clear day, you can see all the way to the sea and the Taygetos Mountains.

-Kalamata Castle is now used as a cultural center and hosts exhibitions, concerts, and other events throughout the year.
+Kalamata Castle is now a cultural center that hosts exhibitions, concerts, and other events throughout the year.
 If you visit the castle during one of these events, you can experience the vibrant cultural scene of the region and learn more about its contemporary artistic and cultural traditions.

 6 || Kavala Castle | Kavala